SRON-Earth/Balsa/Documentation/BalsaManual.md

 ##### Definition

-The *True Positive Odds* indicate how many times more likely it is that a positively classified point is correctly labeled, versus it being incorrectly labeled:
+The *True Positive Odds* indicate how many times more likely it is that a positive point in the ground truth is correctly labelled by the classifier, versus it being incorrectly labelled:

-	TPO = TPR / FPR = (TP/P) / (FN/P) = TP/FN
+	TPO = TPR / (1 - TPR) = TPR / FNR = (TP/P) / (FN/P) = TP/FN

-The TPO are also known as the *Positive Likelihood Ratio* (LR+).

-The *False Negative Odds* indicate how many times more likely it is that a negatively classified point is incorrectly labeled, versus it being correctly labeled:
+The *False Positive Odds* indicate how many times more likely it is that a negative point in the ground thruth is incorrectly labelled by the classifier, versus it being correctly labelled:

-	FNO = FNR / TNR =  (FP/N) / (TN/N) = FP/TN
+	FPO = FPR / (1 - FPR) = FPR / TNR = (FP/N) / (TN/N) = FP/TN

-The FNO are also known as the *Negative Likelihood Ratio* (LR-).

 ##### Discussion

-These metrics are simply the TNR and FNR written in odds-form.
+These metrics are simply the TPR and FPR written in odds-form.
 They are primarily useful as a basis for deriving other metrics.

 <a name="ppvnpv"></a>
 #### Positive Predictive Value and Negative Predictive Value [(top)](#tableofcontents)